aptech/docs/docs/dtsecond.rst

     :param X: Data with metadata.
     :type X: Txk dataframe

     :param column: Optional, name or index of the date variable in *X* to get seconds from.
+Default = first column.
     :type column: Scalar or string

-    :return seconds: The seconds components of the dates contained in the column specified by *column*.
+    :return seconds: The seconds of the dates in the column specified by *column*.
     :rtype seconds: Tx1 vector